Explorer1905/Task_Manager/README.md

 Task Filtering: Filter tasks based on their status to quickly find tasks that need attention.
 Responsive Design: The app is mobile-friendly and adapts to different screen sizes.
 Navigation Menu: Toggle navigation for small screen sizes.

 Technologies Used
 Frontend:

-HTML
+1.HTML
-CSS (with responsive design)
+2.CSS (with responsive design)
-JavaScript (for dynamic features like task filtering and status update)
+3.JavaScript (for dynamic features like task filtering and status update)

 Backend:

-PHP (for handling user registration, login, and task updates)
+1.PHP (for handling user registration, login, and task updates)

 Database:

-MySQL (to store user and task data)
+1.MySQL (to store user and task data)